 The labor is faith.
 The labor is stop laboring.
 The labor is stop working and trust him.
-He is standing there as the bread of life, freely offering himself to you.
-He is going to lay down his flesh for the world it says later (verse 51).
-He is standing there as the bread of life.
+He is standing there as the Bread of Life, freely offering himself to you.
+He is going to lay down his flesh for the world it says later (John 6:51).
+He is standing there as the Bread of Life.
 He is standing there as gold and silver and treasure, everything you have ever needed he is for you and he is free.
 And they are there saying, “What do we have to do?
 What do we have to do?
 What is the deed we have to do to have you?”
 And he would say, “If I don’t look to you as a treasure, if you don’t see me as a treasure, no amount of work is going to make me precious to you.”

 Working for Jesus doesn’t make him precious to you.
 Seeing Jesus makes him precious to you.
 You have to be born again.
 Nobody can see the kingdom of God unless they are born again.
 Our eyes are blind, shut hard, dead unless God almighty opens our heart so we say, “My Lord and my God.”

 So the answer to how do you labor for the bread that endures to eternal life is: Eat it.
 Value it, cherish it, scoop it up and put it in your pocket.
 It is free.
 Love it.
 Love it.
 Love it.
 Love it.
 Fall in love with it.
 That is the way you have the treasure.
 Eat.
-“Ho, everyone who thirsts.
+“Everyone who thirsts.
 Come to the waters.
 You who have no money come buy and eat.
 Come buy wine and milk without money and without price.
-Why do you spend your labor for that which is not bread?” (see Isaiah 55).
+Why do you spend your labor for that which is not bread?”
+(Isaiah 55:1).
 It is free.
 Don’t stand outside like the elder brother on the porch and say, “I worked for you all these years and you have never threw me a party.”

 The father goes out and says, “Everything I have is yours.
 If you stop acting like a slave and start acting like a son, come on in, son, the party is for you.
 Your younger brother is home.
 He is alive, won’t you dance with us?”